tombrain/phpunit-mock-dibi/README.md

 -----

 Use `Cz\PHPUnit\MockDibi\MockTrait` trait in a test case class, this will enable methods for creating database mock instances.

-Note: this trait doesn't consider more than one database connection to be in use.
-If it is required to have multiple database connections mocked, a custom implementation should be used instead, that either picks a correct database instance to assign the mock instance to, or one that doesn't assign the mock instance to anywhere and leaves it up to the test method.
+Just call `createDatabaseMock` method passing a `Dibi\Connection` instance that uses one of the mock drivers provided in this package, and a mock object will be added to it and registered to the test case class.

 Usage examples can be found in [czukowski/phpunit-mock-db] readme file.